 What Are Dust Mites?

-Dust mites are not parasites; they don't bite, sting or burrow into our bodies.
-The harmful allergen they create comes from their fecal pellets and body fragments.
+Dust mites can live in the bedding, mattresses, upholstered furniture, carpets or curtains in your home.
 Dust mites are nearly everywhere; roughly four out of five homes in the United States have detectable levels of dust mite allergen in at least one bed.

-How Do Dust Mite Allergens Affect Health?
+How Dust Mite Allergens Affect Health

-How Can Dust Mites Be Eliminated?
+How to Protect Against Dust Mites

 You can take action to reduce or eliminate dust mites in your home.

 - Reduce humidity.
 To minimize the growth of dust mites, keep your home below 50 percent humidity.
 In humid areas, air conditioning and dehumidifiers can help.

 Page last updated: February 8, 2022